 We serve our customers in all focus markets through our own Sales organization.
 The Nordex Group offers installation of the supplied wind turbines and subsequent servicing over the turbines' whole operating life.
 Our close customer support is provided as part of usually long-term, comprehensive maintenance contracts.
 Services such as the supply of spare parts and customer training are also offered separately.
 Apart from producing technologically leading products, the Nordex Group is also concerned with minimising its impact on the environment and is seeking to better understand the sustainability performance of its products through a life cycle perspective.
 Therefore, the Nordex Group has implemented an integrated quality, occupational safety, health protection, and environmental management system, and had it certified to the ISO 14001 standard.
 Furthermore, our German production sites and office buildings have been ISO 50001-certified since 2014.
 Finally, the Nordex Group also holds certifications of the ISO 9001 and the ISO 45001 standards.

-The product system to be assessed in this study is the N149/5.X, one turbine type of the successful Delta4000 series, which is the culmination of over 35 years of experience in the sector.
+The product system to be assessed in this study is the N163/6.X, one turbine type of the successful Delta4000 series.